ncasaux/camel-plantuml/README.md

 ![](images/example1.light.svg)

 ## How it works
+This tool needs to have a running Camel context instance, deployed with this tool as a dependency.
 It uses the Camel JMX MBeans (which are enabled by default in Camel), and particularly the ones related to routes and processors.

 Following processors are handled: